 From the trailhead, it is one mile to the first bridge, 3.8 miles to the second bridge, 11.5 miles to Bald Hills Road.
 All the distances are one-way.
 The first 2 miles are moderately difficult.
 Then there are steeper grades with switchbacks.
 If you are looking for the easiest route, shuttle to Bald Hills Road and descend back down over 1,900 feet of vertical.

-Overall, Lost Man Creek / Holter Ridge Trail is the 48th most popular walking & backpacking of all 88 hiking in California.
+Overall, Lost Man Creek / Holter Ridge Trail is the 48th most popular hiking trail of all 88 hikes in California.